 - Find your Alexa speaker in the Bluetooth menu of your TV.

-- Alexa should confirm the connection.
+- Alexa should confirm the connection has been made successfully.

-Play something on the TV to check the audio.
+Then to test out how things are working, play something on the TV to check the audio.
 All the output should now happen through your Alexa speakers.

 How to Navigate TV to Bluetooth Pairing Mode